decodrtechnologies/Data-Science/Lasso-Ridge-Regression/Readme.md

 Ridge Regression:<br>

-        Performs L2 regularization, i.e. adds penalty equivalent to square of the magnitude of coefficients<br>
-        Minimization objective = LS Obj + α * (sum of square of coefficients)<br>
+        Performs L2 regularization, i.e. adds penalty equivalent to square of the magnitude of coefficients Minimization objective = LS Obj + α * (sum of square of coefficients) Lasso Regression:<br>
-Lasso Regression:<br>

-        Performs L1 regularization, i.e. adds penalty equivalent to absolute value of the magnitude of coefficients<br>
-        Minimization objective = LS Obj + α * (sum of absolute value of coefficients)<br>
+        Performs L1 regularization, i.e. adds penalty equivalent to absolute value of the magnitude of coefficients Minimization objective = LS Obj + α * (sum of absolute value of coefficients)

 Note that here ‘LS Obj’ refers to ‘least squares objective’, i.e. the linear regression objective without regularization.